ishanslab/list-all-available-ip/README.md

 # list-all-available-ip
-List all available IP addresses in all Subnets in the selected subnet.
+A runbook which gets all the Subnets, total IP addresses available and remaining IP addresses in each Subnet.